Last updated on : 11 Jul, 2025

 Grapes, papaya, oranges, banana, strawberries, apples, kiwi, dates, watermelon, guava, pear, pomegranate.
 You can also include avocados, blueberries, raspberries, and peaches.

-Vegetables that you can cover in the diet chart for thyroid patients are:
+Vegetables that you can include for thyroid patients are:

 Cauliflower, cabbage, and broccoli.
 Carrot, pumpkin, squash, cucumber, mushroom, lettuce, kale, mustard, and onion.
 Fenugreek leaves, coriander leaves.